google/or-tools/ortools/sat/docs/scheduling.md

     status = solver.solve(model)

     if status == cp_model.OPTIMAL or status == cp_model.FEASIBLE:
-        # Prints out the makespan and the start times and ranks of all tasks.
+        # Prints out the makespan and the start times and lengths, cumuls at each
+        # step.
         if status == cp_model.OPTIMAL:
             print(f"Optimal cost: {solver.objective_value}")
         else: